The indecomposable objects in the center of Deligne's category $Rep(S_t)$: Background

 \item If $V$ and $W$ are two irreducible complex representations then $V_\mathfrak{p} \cong W_\mathfrak{p}$ if and only if $V \cong W$.

 \end{enumerate}

 \end{theorem}

 We are about ready to give an explicit description of what Crumley's equivalence does, but first let us recall basics about central characters.
 If $C \subset G$ is a conjugacy class, then the element $\sum_{g \in C} g \in Z(\mathbb{Z}G)$ defines an endomorphism of the identity functor in $\Rep G$ and $\Rep_{p}G$ for all primes $p$.
 Evaluating the trace of these endomorphisms on a representation $V$ gives the central character of $V$.
-Over the complex numbers the central character of $V$ is just a rescaling of the ordinary character, and in particular determines $V$ up to isomorphism --- the key difference for us being that the central character is defined internally to the category of representations, whereas the ordinary character is defined relative to a fiber functor.
+Over the complex numbers the central character of $V$ is just a rescaling of the ordinary character, and in particular determines $V$ up to isomorphism.

 Fix $\mathcal{O}$ as in \Cref{modular-summary}, and for each prime $p_i$ as in Theorem \ref{rep-limit} fix a prime ideal $\mathfrak{p}_i$ lying above $p_i$ as well as an algebraic closure $\overline{\mathcal{O}/\mathfrak{p}_i}$ of $\mathcal{O}/\mathfrak{p}_i$.
 We may choose our isomorphism $\mathbb{C} \cong \prod_\mathcal{U} \overline{\mathcal{O}/\mathfrak{p}_i}$ such that on $\mathcal{O}$ it is the ultraproduct of the natural quotient maps $\mathcal{O} \to \mathcal{O}/\mathfrak{p}_i$.